WSU Aesculapians

 Back Alley Bikes is funded in many ways, but our main fundraiser is our retail shop The Hub of Detroit.
 The Hub refurbishes and sells a portion of our used bike donations, and 100% of the proceeds from those sales and used part sales benefit Back Alley Bikes, and are used to fund our programs.

-2015: Sit On It Detroit
+2015: Sit on It Detroit

 Sit On It is an effort to fill the void by creating benches out of reclaimed wood from abandoned houses and businesses within the city.
 The network of benches will act as a free library.